BinglanLi/GeneAgent/README.md

    **For Ollama (optional):**
    - Ollama must be running locally on `http://localhost:11434`
    - Use model names containing `gpt-oss` (e.g., `gpt-oss:20b`)
+   - Special handling of the Ollama server is attached below.

    The code automatically detects the provider based on the model name:
 - Models starting with `gpt-` or `o1-` → OpenAI API